cannandev/github-stars/README.md

-# Welcome to Fetch API Test
+# Welcome to Github Stars
 ----

 This tiny JS application features big JavaScript concepts: [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) and Promises.
 It returns a simple list of a user's Github repositories.
 The list can be filtered by the number of stars it has received (aka _stargazers_).

 ## About the Code
 **Github Stars** is written in pure ES6 JavaScript.
 No jQuery or AJAX libraries.
-I wrote it to understand and practice the Fetch API myself.

 ## About the Github API
 Refer to the [Github Developer Guide](https://developer.github.com/v3/) for details on how to use the API.